To the members of Nitco Limited

 Emphasis of Matter

-Our opinion is not modified in respect of the above matter."
+However our opinion is not modified in respect of the above matter.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the standalone Ind AS financial statements forthe financial year ended March 31 2020.
 These matters were addressed in the context ofour audit of the standalone Ind AS financial statements as a whole and in forming ouropinion thereon and we do not provide a separate opinion on these matters.
 For eachmatter below our description of how our audit addressed the matter is provided in thatcontext.